andy-lawler-sbg/React-Native-Deliveroo/README.md

 ## Install

 - Clone the repository
-- Run a `yarn`
+- Run a `npm install`
-- Run `yarn start` to run the app on iOS/Android or Web.
+- Run `npm run start` to run metro and then follow the terminal to run on iOS/Android/Web.

 **Noticed a weird bug with node 18, so try and use 16 if you want to deploy to web**